paulov-t/FrostbiteModdingTool/README.md

 The original `code` for this tool was developed from using ILSpy to dump the badly decompiled "Frosty" `code` into a .NET Framework 4.5 library.
 This code was then cleaned up, fixed and converted into the `FrostySdk` library.
 However, all the "Frosty" User Interface was unusable!

-FMT in its infancy was the first tool available to create some fairly simple mods for FIFA 21 and developed completely separately from (and unaware of) FIFA Editor Tool.
-After about three months FIFA Editor Tool (which seems to have the original code for Frosty) surpassed this tool in almost every way and much more feature rich.
+FMT in its infancy was the first tool available to create some fairly simple mods for FIFA 21.

 This tool is used & developed for a hobby.
 It is a great suite of code to learn new C# .NET features and best practices.